 If the grievance is not resolved at the informal level, the grievant shall produce a written complaint of the grievance.
-The complaint shall report the specific facts and issues involved in the grievance, the efforts made to resolve the grievance informally, and what resolution is being requested.
-If the grievant is a faculty member, the complaint should be submitted to the appropriate dean.
-Should the dean have been the original person with whom the grievant had the grievance, the complaint should be submitted directly to the Provost/Chief Academic Officer, followed by step 3 below.
+The complaint shall report the specific facts and issues involved in the grievance, the efforts made to resolve the grievance informally, the outcome of those informal resolution efforts, and what resolution is being requested.
+If the grievant is a faculty member, the complaint should be submitted to the appropriate college dean.
+Should the college dean have been the original person with whom the grievant had the grievance, the complaint should be submitted directly to the Provost/Chief Academic Officer, followed by step 3 below.
 When the grievant is in administration, the complaint should be submitted to an immediate supervisor, followed by step 6 below.

-- 1. The dean reviews and renders a decision concerning the grievance which has been submitted in writing by the grievant.
-The dean's decision is communicated in writing to the grievant within twenty-one (21) days of receiving the grievant's complaint in writing.
-Should the grievant not agree with the decision, he or she has twenty-one (21) days to file an appeal of the dean's decision to either the appropriate college grievance committee (step 2) or directly to the Provost/Chief Academic Officer (step 3) as desired. - 2.
+- 1. The college dean/immediate supervisor reviews and renders a decision concerning the grievance which has been submitted in writing by the grievant.
+The college dean's decision is communicated in writing to the grievant within twenty-one (21) days of receiving the grievant's complaint in writing.
+Should the grievant not agree with the decision, he or she has twenty-one (21) days to file an appeal of the college dean's decision to either the appropriate college grievance committee (step 2) or directly to the Provost/Chief Academic Officer (step 3) as desired. - 2.
 If a grievant appeals in writing to an appropriate college grievance committee then within twenty-one (21) days after receiving the appeal the college grievance committee must (a) afford the faculty member a hearing, (b) submit a report of its investigation and its recommendation to the Provost/Chief Academic Officer, and (c) furnish a copy of this report to the faculty member. - 3.
 Upon receiving either a written complaint from the grievant or a report from a college grievance committee, the Provost/Chief Academic Officer, within twenty-one (21) days, informs the grievant in writing of a decision in the matter. - 4.
-If the grievant does not agree with the decision of the Provost/Chief Academic Officer, the grievant may request in writing to the Provost/Chief Academic Officer within seven (7) days to have a faculty advocate and a hearing by a University grievance committee.
-A hearing by a University grievance committee may not be requested if the grievance has already been addressed by a college grievance committee. - 5.
-If requested, the faculty advocate, who must be a tenured faculty member, may be of the grievant's own choosing.
-The primary purpose of the faculty advocate is to represent the grievant to the administration and more particularly to the University grievance committee.
-After receiving a written request, the Provost/Chief Academic Officer in consultation with the grievant and respondent has ten (10) days in which to form a University grievance committee.
-The University grievance committee shall consist of five tenured faculty members.
-They shall be chosen as follows: - i. two (2) of the grievant's choosing - ii. two (2) of the respondent's choosing - iii. one chosen by the four (4) members selected in (i) and (ii).
+If the grievant does not agree with the decision of the Provost/Chief Academic Officer, the grievant may appeal in writing to the President. - 5.
+Within 21 days of receiving a written appeal, the President shall (a) meet with the grievant and/or afford the grievant a hearing, (b) make a decision, and (c) furnish a copy of the decision to the grievant, and the appropriate Vice Presidents and/or the Provost/Chief Academic Officer.
+The President's decision shall be the final decision of the University.